hapijs/crumb/README.md

 Lead Maintainer: [Marcus Stong](https://github.com/stongo)

 ## What the heck is a crumb though?
-a crumb is like a secret code that a person gives to an anonymous person. to faciliate communication back and forth, each individual must use the original code recieved forany communication to be valid
+A crumb is like a secret code that a person gives to an anonymous person that they must repeat back to prove they are the person who is able to speak.
+To faciliate communication back and forth, each individual must use the original code recieved for any communication to be valid.

-or if they were fbi agents… the code would ensure that they are in fact agents for the fbi and not a spy agents
+For example if they were FBI agents, the code would be shared one agent to the other ensure that they are in fact agents for the fbi and not a spy agents.

-[4:44]
-or if they were cab service from a smartphone… the person who hailed the cab would present the code to the cab driver to prove he is the one who requested it..
+Or if it communication was between a cab service and a taxi hailer, then the person who hailed the cab would present the code to the cab driver to prove he is the one who requested it.
+That code with the purpose of a crumb.

 ## CORS